barbagroup/snake-repro/MesnardBarba-CSiE.md

 Is it acceptable as a replication study?
 We think yes, but this is a judgement call.

+### Story 2: Other researchers' open-source codes can present many traps

+Open-source research software can often be poorly documented and unsupported, and on occasion it can even be an unreadable mess.
+But in this case, we are in luck.
+IBAMR is a solid piece of software, well documented, and you can even get swift response from the authors via the topical online forum.
+Still, we ran against an obscure trick of the trade that changed our results completely.

 ## References

 1. ICERM Workshop on Reproducibility in Computational and Experimental Mathematics (December 10-14, 2012), https://icerm.brown.edu/tw12-5-rcem/